 As a result, there are various formulations of curcumin that increase bio-availability (79,80).

-This pattern makes supplements like this one below a particularly powerful choice if you want benefits from turmeric.
-Another option is this brand.
+- Another option is this brand.
 It uses a different type of formulation, which is supposed to be more bioavaliable.
 That claim may be true but it may also simply be marketing.
 But regardless, it is another option for curcumin supplementation.

 The issue of bioavailability may also mean that you get more benefits from supplementing with curcumin than including it in your diet directly.